camunda/camunda-docs-manual/content/reference/rest/execution/post-signal.md

 ---

-Signals an execution by id.
-Can for example be used to explicitly skip user tasks or signal asynchronous continuations.
+Signals an execution by id, can for example be used to explicitly skip user tasks or signal asynchronous continuations.

 # Method